jcannon04/jcannon04.github.io/102/class01/README.md

 Another footnote with multiple lines in the description[^2]

-And finally using a word instead of a number[text]
+And finally using a word instead of a number[^text]

 [^1]: I did it!
 [^2]: If you want to use more than one line